Family Reads: January - March 2024

 I love the illustrations for this book, very clever and really add extra storytelling layers plus some amusement for the parents.
 We read this book at bedtime A LOT, and the kid is always pointing out different aspects of the illustrations she's noticed.
 If you ever hear her yell "oh no the twins" it’s because of this book.

-11 Ways to Say I Love You by Randa Abdel-Fattah, illustrated by Maxine Beneba Clarke (Hachette Australia)
+11 Words For Love by Randa Abdel-Fattah, illustrated by Maxine Beneba Clarke (Hachette Australia)

 When I first bought it when it came out, we enjoyed looking through each of the pages and encountering new words.
 It is beautifully illustrated and the words are full of hope and joy (as well as the sadness of the past).